 Keep Your Eye on the Prize

-No matter how apprehensive you are about spending time with your family this Thanksgiving, remember at some point in the day to be thankful for them.
-As some of them might already be reminding you, they won't always be around - and when that happens, you can strive to be the annoying relative that everyone else complains about!
+No matter how apprehensive you are about spending time with your family this Thanksgiving, remember to be thankful for them at some point in the day.
+As some of them might already be reminding you, they won't always be around.
+When that happens, you can strive to be the annoying relative that everyone else complains about!